-As a researcher my work is constantly changing and there is no ‘ordinary’ day.
+As a researcher, my work is constantly changing and there is no ‘ordinary’ day.
 I am often working on several projects at once.
-As a researchers, I research ideas and see where they can go.
+As a researcher, I research ideas and see where they can go.
 When you watch a documentary you only see the finished product, but as a researcher I do a lot of the behind scenes work that leads to the finished product.

 What have been some difficulties you have encountered in your work?

 Technology, while a wonderful tool, is also the biggest challenge.
 It is constantly changing meaning we are always having to adapt.
 Working in Taiwan, culture is not such a large issue.
 There are obviously some small minor miscommunications, but Taiwan is a very welcoming environment for foreigners and I have had many amazing opportunities here that I don’t think I would have had anywhere else, such as meeting politicians and interviewing policemen.